New York City Municipal Archives Digital Galleries

 NEW AMSTERDAM STORIES

+New Amsterdam Stories is a shared cultural heritage partnership seeking to bring 17-century archival collections to wider audiences and to establish opportunities for greater research, knowledge-sharing, and storytelling.
 On April 8th, 2019 the New York City Department of Records and Information Services welcomed Femke Halsema, the Mayor of the City of Amsterdam, to celebrate the shared cultural heritage of two great cities—Amsterdam and New York City.
-To commemorate the occasion, selected historical documents from the New York City Municipal Archives, its counterpart, the Stadsarchief Amsterdam, and the New York State Archives are on display at 31 Chambers Street, Manhattan.
-These documents detail the government’s response to residents who petitioned in 1657 to be granted the rights of citizenship, and in turn, the responsibilities that come with those rights.
 Learn more about the first citizens of New Amsterdam in our new gallery.

 The NYC Municipal Archives added over 720,000 photographs from the 1940s Tax Photograph collection to their digital collections.
 The collection consists of photographs of every building in the 5 boroughs, ca. 1940, taken for tax assessment purposes.
-Read about how we did it in this blog, and go behind the scenes with the 1940s photographers here.
+Read about how we did it in this blog, and go behind the scenes with the 1940s photographers in this blog.

-The New York Times just published a story about the 1980s Tax Photograph collection.
-See more of those photographs here.
+In 2019 the New York Times published a story about the 1980s Tax Photograph collection.
+See more of those photographs in our online digital collections.

 FROM THE VAULTS